iamjinlei/memfs/README.md

 # MemFS

-MemFS that implements http.FileSystem and http.File interface for quick mock up a in-memory http server
+MemFS that implements http.FileSystem and http.File interface for quick mock up an in-memory http server

 ```golang